gasiepgodoy/Edge-based-OpenPLC-and-Node-RED-for-MOAI/README.md

 Student: Eduardo Amaro Viana (eduardo.viana@unesp.br)
 ### Introduction
-The contents hereby are all functional and tested at Unesp-Sorocaba laboratories, they are related the Microservices oriented architectures turned to industrial automation and process control.
+The contents hereby are all functional and tested at Unesp-Sorocaba laboratories, they are related to Microservices Oriented Architectures (MOA) turned to industrial automation and process control.

 Repository containing:
 - Node-RED & Dashboards/Gauges Library [Node-RED-for-Pilot-Plant-4.0]